 A mild asthma attack can include any of the above symptoms.
 And it can last several minutes too.
 But a severe attack may include all the symptoms in the list.
 And it will also last longer.

 Recognizing the warning signs of asthma can help you recover quickly.
 You will need to be careful about them.
 These signs will need immediate medical treatment.
-The warning signs of asthma are as follows:
+So what are the signs of asthma?
+They are as follows:

 - Frequent asthma symptoms with day-to-day activities

 - Using inhaler more than often